lemleys/GoalKeeper-Saves/README.md

   <h3>Milestone #3: December 8th, 2015 (For G block) </h3>
   <strong>Goal:</strong> My final goal is to finish the physical aspect of the game.
   <ul>
-    <li>first task : Finish the physical structure of the project.
+    <li>first task : To finish the coding, how the game would start and how it would finish.
+Also include a ?rough? physical structure for the project.
 Sarah </li>
   </ul>
 </div>